BenMaltby/IronVault-CryptoWallet/README.md

 ## Why this stack

-This project's own reports already lean toward a browser-based React front end, a Node.js backend, and MongoDB for non-sensitive data.
-They also explicitly say sensitive information like private keys and recovery phrases should **not** be stored on the backend in plaintext, and that the prototype should keep complexity small and focus on core features first.
+The reports already leans toward a browser-based React front end, a Node.js backend, and MongoDB for non-sensitive data.
+We explicitly say sensitive information like private keys and recovery phrases should **not** be stored on the backend in plaintext, and that the prototype should keep complexity small and focus on core features first.

-## What is included
+## Current state

 - Landing page
 - Dashboard